GuidelinesCollab/azure-sdk/docs/dotnet/introduction.md

 }
 ```

 Ensure you include an internal setter to allow for deserialization.
-For more information, see [JSON Serialization](#dotnet-usage-json).
+For more information, see [JSON Serialization](implementation.md#dotnet-usage-json).

 {% include requirement/MUST id="dotnet-service-models-prefer-structs" %} ensure model types are structs, if they meet the criteria for being structs.

 Good candidates for struct are types that are small and immutable, especially if they are often stored in arrays.
-See [.NET Framework Design Guidelines](https://docs.microsoft.com/dotnet/standard/design-guidelines/choosing-between-class-and-struct) for details.
+See [.NET Framework Design Guidelines](https://www.oreilly.com/library/view/framework-design-guidelines/9780135896457/ch04.xhtml#sec4_2) for details.

-TODO: Update link to FDG3

-{% include requirement/SHOULD id="dotnet-service-models-basic-data-interfaces" %} implement basic data type interfaces on model types, per .NET Framework Design Guidelines.
+{% include requirement/SHOULD id="dotnet-service-models-basic-data-interfaces" %} implement basic data type interfaces on model types, per [.NET Framework Design Guidelines](https://www.oreilly.com/library/view/framework-design-guidelines/9780135896457).

 For example, implement `IEquatable<T>`, `IComparable<T>`, `IEnumerable<T>`, etc. if applicable.